-Similar to that of the CableGeeker, it’s a Cat6 cable in which again, allows for up to a gigabit connection, fantastic for those high-speed ISPs and you’ll receive exactly what you’ve paid for.
-In conjunction with this, the RJ45 connectors are gold plated which allows for accurate data transfer and corrosion-free connectivity.
+Similar to that of the CableGeeker, it’s a Cat6 cable which again allows for up to a gigabit connection.
+Fantastic for those high-speed ISPs and you’ll receive exactly what you’ve paid for.
+In conjunction with this the RJ45 connectors are gold plated, which allows for accurate data transfer and corrosion-free connectivity.

 Things To Consider

 As previously mentioned in our best ethernet cable for gaming selections, these come with a ‘Cat’ number assigned to them.
 Essentially, the larger the Cat number, the faster and more bandwidth the cable can take resulting in a better overall connection.
 Moreover, if you don’t have a cable with a high enough Cat number, you may not receive the speeds you’re paying for.
 In our eyes, you want to pick up at least a Cat 6 ethernet cable for gaming as this allows for speeds of up to 1,000 Mbps, therefore, being useful for those who have a gigabit connection.

 You’ve probably got your modem/router close enough for you to simply slot in a smaller length ethernet cable, such as a 0.5m/1m.
 But for those that have their setup somewhere else rather than close to a port, the cable length is a careful consideration.

 You might just think that you could pick up as big of a length of ethernet cable as possible just in case but unfortunately, there are drawbacks to this.
 Once you get past the 15m range the signal starts to degrade which leads to poorer speeds.
 Therefore, we’d certainly recommend never to go larger than 15m and instead, try and get an ethernet port closer to your devices.